craftcms/gatsby-source-craft/README.md

 As new data is pulled in, though, Gatsby might not know all the relations made by Craft and also which relations might be used when building the site.
 (See the [related issue here](https://github.com/gatsbyjs/gatsby-graphql-toolkit/issues/18)).
 This means that sometimes incremental sourcing can make your site have some obsolete content.
 For this reason, it is recommended to do a full page build (by cleaning the Gatsby caches beforehand) before deploying the built site.

+## Resources

+We highly recommend you check out these resources as you’re getting started with Craft CMS and Gatsby:

+- **[Craft GraphQL Docs](https://craftcms.com/docs/3.x/graphql.html)** - official documentation for GraphQL setup and usage.
+- **[Intro to Craft CMS Tutorial](https://craftcms.com/docs/getting-started-tutorial/)** - best place to start if you’re new to Craft CMS.
+- **[Gatsby Tutorials](https://www.gatsbyjs.com/tutorial/)** - best place to start if you’re new to Gatsby.
+- **[Craft Discord](https://craftcms.com/discord)** – one of the most friendly and helpful Discords on the planet.
+- **[Craft Stack Exchange](http://craftcms.stackexchange.com/)** – community-run Q&A for Craft developers.